-With only the umbra forma put on this build you will be limited to Steel Charge as your aura mod.
+If you put just one umbra forma on his base build you will be limited to Steel Charge as only useful aura mod.
 I highly recommend to add an aura forma on his aura slot.
 With that you have more flexibility in terms of auras to choose from.
 I prefer to run Rejuvenation most of the time to provide additional healing for my companion, my squad mates and also myself.
 But I swap that out for Steel Fiber, Corrosive Projection or Enemy Radar depending on the mission.

 To provide another layer of survivability I prefer to a rank 3 Arcane Grace equipped.
 The second arcane can be chosen to your liking.
-I like rank 3 Arcane Strike that increases melee speed by 40% because it allows me to wield slower heavy weapons.
+I like rank 3 Arcane Strike because it increases melee speed by 40%.
+And that allows me to wield slower heavy weapons.
 A second rank 3 Arcane Grace, Arcane Fury or an Arcane Tanker for the orb fight would also be highly useful alternatives.

 Melee weapons for Atlas

-Atlas Prime is made for sparring weapons like Tekko Prima, Furax Wraith or Prisma Obex.
+Atlas Prime is made for sparring weapons like Tekko Prime, Furax Wraith or Prisma Obex.
 But the downsides of all sparring weapons are limited range and stances that can be very disorienting.

 You should be looking in melee weapons with more range and more punch.
 Hammers are a very solid choice.
 Fragor Prime, Volnus or a Kuva Shildeg work wonders with an aggressive Shock Trooper playstyle.

 The Volnus with a hybrid crit-status build is the option with least punch but with the highest attack speed.